-You can use either store-bought fresh cherries or your own frozen cherries from last season for this treat.
 Try using various types of cherries to change the sweetness and flavor of the cobbler, or use your favorite variety from other cherry concoctions.
-One of our favorite ways to change up this recipe is to mix blackberries or raspberries with the cherries…it’s really the bee’s knees!
+One of our favorite ways to change this recipe is to mix blackberries or raspberries with cherries; it’s the bee’s knees!
+You can use either store-bought fresh cherries or your frozen cherries from last season for this treat.

-Cherries, a drupe fruit related to plums and peaches, are a sweet summer treat that I love to bake with.
-Every summer, the wild cherry trees on our farm attract droves of birds.
-This is mutually beneficial to both us and the wildlife in the area, as the fruits act as a food source for the birds who would otherwise compete with our honeybees.
+Cherries, a drupe fruit related to plums and peaches, are a sweet summer treat for baking.
+Every summer, the wild cherry trees on our farm attract droves of birds — a mutually beneficial relationship between the wildlife in the area and us.
+The fruit is a food source for the birds brought to life by honeybees.

-Cherries are not only nutritionally valuable to birds; the sweet-tart fruits are good for you as well!
+Cherries are not only nutritionally valuable to birds; the sweet-tart fruits are good for you!
 They are low in calories and sugar but high in fiber, vitamins A and C, beta carotene, and essential trace minerals.
-This cherry cobbler recipe is also gluten-free.
 Want more gluten-free sweets?
 Try this

-You know, a recipe is not truly perfect until you’ve added your own touch to it.
+A recipe is not truly perfect until you’ve added your touch to it.
 That’s why we encourage you to play with your food.
 Let your inner pastry chef come out and play and change up our honey cherry cobbler.
 Here are some ideas:

 - Try another berry or berry mixture that you like more